-- (i) The anticipated average annual revenue growth rates used in the cash flow projections of the CGUs ranged from 4% to 7% (2019: Nil) per annum. - (ii) Profit margins are projected based on historical profit margin achieved and management's expectations for the future. - (iii) Pre-tax discount rate of 5.5% (2019: Nil) was applied over the projection periods in determining the recoverable amount of the CGUs.
+- (i) The anticipated average annual revenue growth rates used in the cash flow projections of the CGUs ranged from 4% to 8% (2020: 4% to 7%) per annum. - (ii) Profit margins are projected based on historical profit margin achieved and management's expectations for the future. - (iii) Pre-tax discount rate of 5.5% (2020: 5.5%) was applied over the projection periods in determining the recoverable amount of the CGUs.
 The discount rate used is pre-tax plus a reasonable risk premium and reflects the overall weighted average cost of capital of the Group.